MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

  <li> Your result will be a Float.
 Change that into the time format of HH:MM:SS.</li>
  <li> Select N2 > right click > A window pop up will appear select "Format Cells" (again Excel may freeze)</li>
  <li> While in the "Number" tab find "Category:" and change it to "Time" > Type: > "37:30:55" > hit OK</li>
- <li> Select N2 > press CTRL+C > use macros to autofill the column (web search) or in N3 hold CTRL+SHIFT+down-arrow key > paste, then find the last naturally filled row + 1 select that cell hold CTRL+SHIFT+the down key again and delete the invalid entries (Use PAGE UP & PAGE DOWN).</li>
+ <li> Select N2 > press CTRL+C > use macros to autofill the column (web search) or in N3 hold CTRL+SHIFT+down-arrow key > paste, then find the last naturally filled row + 1 select that cell hold CTRL+SHIFT+the down key again and delete the invalid entries (Use PAGE UP & PAGE DOWN to move smoothly when close).</li>
+<li>Now repeat these steps for all 12 sheets</li>
   </ol>
 </details>
 <details>